What is Container Orchestration?

 How does container orchestration work?

-While platforms like Apache Mesos, Google Kubernetes, and Docker Swarm each have their own specific methodologies for container management, container orchestration engines all allow users to control when containers start and stop, group them into clusters, and coordinate all of the processes that compose an application.
+While platforms like Apache Mesos, Google Kubernetes and Docker Swarm each have their own specific methodologies for container management, container orchestration engines allow users to control when containers start and stop, group them into clusters, and coordinate all of the processes that compose an application.
 Container orchestration tools allow users to guide container deployment and automate updates, health monitoring, and failover procedures.

-HPE container-compatible hybrid IT solutions
+HPE container-compatible hybrid cloud solutions

 Discover how a hybrid cloud model can help you meet your IT goals and solve common business challenges.